ArtesiaWater/GH_exercise/README.md

 # GitHub Exercise
-This GitHub contains an exercise to learn how to contribute to a project using a Pull Request.
+This repository includes an exercise for learning how to contribute to a project through a Pull Request.

-These are the steps you will follow (a gif for each step is shown below):
+Here are the steps you'll follow (a gif for each step is shown below):
 1. Create an Issue
 2. Create a fork
 3. Make a local copy (or codespace) of your fork
 4. Make a new branch
 5. Modify your code using commits in your branch
 6. Create a pull request from your branch
-7. Link your issue (step 1) to your pull request
+7. Link your issue (step 1) to your pull request (step 6)
 8. Ask someone to review your pull request
 9. Merge the code